 What motivates you to keep working?

 The feeling that I get when I finish painting something.
 It’s soothing to the soul and makes me feel complete.

 Last question.
 Finish the sentence: Art Makes People…

 Art makes people relate.

 Go see the rest of her stuff and I’d love to hear your thoughts.
-(Be sure to check out the ‘Characters’ link on her site if you are fond of personification as I am.)

 You can also find her work here: Parts and Labour and Bearded Lady General both in Austin Texas, Forage Space in Narrowsburg, NY